Get Involved as an Event

 VIEW

-Spring Fling is a vibrant visual art and craft open studios event covering the length and breadth of Dumfries and Galloway in South West Scotland; it is highly regarded as one of the UK’s most successful contemporary visual art and craft events.
+Spring Fling is a vibrant visual art and craft open studios event covering the length and breadth of Dumfries & Galloway; it is highly regarded as one of the UK’s most successful contemporary visual art and craft events.
+With opportunities to meet and buy direct from makers and creatives, the programme features several artists awarded the Biosphere Certification Mark for sustainability.

 View